jenkinsci/gitlab-branch-source-plugin/README.md

 Merge Request - BRANCH_NAME, CHANGE_ID, CHANGE_TARGET, CHANGE_BRANCH, CHANGE_FORK, CHANGE_URL
 Tag - BRANCH_NAME, TAG_NAME, TAG_TIMESTAMP, TAG_DATE, TAG_UNIXTIME

 If the Job is triggered by Web Hook, the Web Hook Payload is available as Environment Variables which can be used in your Pipeline Code.
+See https://docs.gitlab.com/ee/user/project/integrations/webhooks.html#events.

 Here are the following environment variables available:

+> NOTE:
-If no response is recorded for any field in the Web Hook Payload, it returns an empty String.
+> If no response is recorded for any field in the Web Hook Payload, it returns an empty String.
 To add more variables see `package io.jenkins.plugins.gitlabbranchsource.Cause`.

 All Events: OBJECT_KIND - This environment variable should be used to check the event type before accessing the environment variables.